CanopyTax/node-jspm-jasmine/README.md

 ```

 ## CLI
 node-jspm-jasmine exposes a cli that is accessible through the `jspmjasmine` command.
 All [jasmine configuration options](http://jasmine.github.io/2.4/node.html#section-Configuration) will be respected, with all `helpers` and `spec_files` being loaded via JSPM instead of node's `require` function.

-* Note: node-jspm-jasmine will expose the `System` object to the `global`, for convenience.
+Your tests will be run in an environment in which they will be able to call `describe`, `it`, `System.import`, etc.

 ### Options: